elkomy13/OBD/README.md

-# OBD
+# Vehicle Data Analysis and Classification Model
-Vehicle Data Analysis and Classification Model Overview
+# Overview
 This repository contains a comprehensive vehicle data analysis and classification model built using Python.
 The model processes and analyzes telemetry data from vehicles, extracting meaningful insights and predicting vehicle performance issues based on various parameters.
 The project utilizes advanced machine learning techniques, including ensemble methods and support vector machines, to classify vehicle data into distinct categories.

-Features
+# Features
 Data Preprocessing: The model includes robust data cleaning and preprocessing steps, such as handling missing values, converting categorical variables, and normalizing numerical features.
 Exploratory Data Analysis (EDA): Visualizations are generated to understand the distribution of features and relationships between variables, aiding in the identification of patterns and anomalies.
 Dimensionality Reduction: Principal Component Analysis (PCA) is employed to reduce the dimensionality of the dataset while retaining significant variance, facilitating better model performance and interpretability.